Sexual slavery: Asia

+Dutch colonial forces in Taiwan raided Liuqiu island in 1636 and 1642, enslaving the population.
+The women and children became servants and wives for the Dutch officers.
+Multiple Taiwanese aboriginal villages in frontier areas rebelled against the Dutch in the 1650s due to acts of oppression, such as when the Dutch ordered that aboriginal women be turned over to them for sex.
 During the 1662 Siege of Fort Zeelandia in which Chinese Ming loyalist forces commanded by Koxinga besieged and defeated the Dutch East India Company and conquered Taiwan, Dutch male prisoners were executed.
-The surviving women and children were then turned into slaves.
-Dutch women were sold to Chinese soldiers to become their wives or concubines, and a teenage daughter of the Dutch missionary Antonius Hambroek became a concubine to Koxinga.
-Some Dutch physical looks like auburn and red hair among people in regions of south Taiwan are a consequence of this episode.
+Surviving women and children were enslaved, and a number of them were sold to Chinese soldiers to become their wives or concubines.
+A teenage daughter of the Dutch missionary Antonius Hambroek became a concubine to Koxinga.